Abhishek-Birada/javascript/README.md

 In JavaScript, non-primitive values are stored and copied by reference (pointer to address ).
 When you assign or pass them, the reference (memory address) is copied, not the actual object.

-Non Primitive Datatypes : Arrays, objects, functions etc // Non Primitive Datatypes are passed as reference that means if we change value of one variable the value also gets changed in another variable unlike primitive datatypes . example : let a = 10
+Non Primitive Datatypes :

+Arrays, objects, functions etc
+Non Primitive Datatypes are passed as reference.
+Because of this, if we change value of one variable the value also gets changed in another variable unlike primitive datatypes .
+                example : let a = 10
 				let b = a // b = 10
     				b = 9 // here b value changes but a value doesn't change let a = [1,2,3]
     				let b = a // b = [1,2,3], b and a point to [1,2,3]
 				b.push(4) // b array changes and a array also changes because a and b point to same array shallow copy : it only copies values, but the reference or address is same.
-To overcome this, we use spread operator(...) for copying arrays, objects etc or using Object.assign().
+To overcome this, we use spread operator(...) for copying arrays, objects etc or using Object.assign( {},values or object or objects ) .
 But, nested objects are still shared. deep copy : it copies values and the reference or address is different. use structuredClone() or JSON.parse(JSON.stringify()) methods.

-Backticks : ` `
+template literal : we use backticks ` `
 example : let name = "abhi"
 	  let age = 22
 	  console.log(` my name is ${name} and I am ${age} years old `) // instead of "my name is" + name + "and I am" +age+ "years old"